arangodb/docs/3.10/aql/functions-geo.md

 - **points** (array): array of (arrays of) longitude/latitude pairs
 - returns **geoJson** (object\|null): a valid GeoJSON Polygon

-A validation step is performed using the S2 geometry library, if the validation is not successful, an AQL warning is issued and `null` is returned.
+A validation step is performed using the S2 geometry library.
+If the validation is not successful, an AQL warning is issued and `null` is returned.